Main Logo

 Sell or Rent After PCS Orders

-Option1: Selling Your Home After PCS Orders
+Option 1: Selling Your Home

-Selling may be the better choice if:
+Selling may be the better option if:

 • Your home needs updates or repairs

-• Your roof, HVAC, or major systems are aging
+• Major systems (roof, HVAC) are aging

-• Insurance costs are high or rising
+• Insurance costs are increasing

 • You want to access your equity now

-• You eliminate long-distance landlord stress
+• Eliminate long-distance landlord stress

-👉 Sometimes the lowest-risk move is the smartest move
+👉 Sometimes the lowest-risk move is the smartest move.

 Option 2: Renting Out Your Home

-Small Homes (1–2 Bedroom)
+Small homes (1–2 bedrooms)

-• Can perform well as short-term rentals
+• Can work well as short-term rentals

 Townhomes